servicetitan/Stl.Fusion.Samples/docs/tutorial/QuickStart.md

   it retains only the exception type and message, but usually this is still better than seeing a generic exception type for any error happening on server.
 But you're free to replace it with whatever logic you like ;)
+- `[UseDefaultSession]` sets empty `Session`-typed argument values and `ISessionCommand.Session` property value to `ISessionResolver.Session` value, which is set to cookie-based session by `SessionMiddleware`.
 - For command handler endpoints, you just need to forward the call by calling the underlying command handler or `ICommander.Call`.
   And typically you need to apply `[FromBody]` attribute to your